RustSandbox/gmail_MCP/README.md

 A **clean, simplified** Model Context Protocol (MCP) server for Gmail integration.
 Built with Rust, this server provides secure Gmail access through OAuth2 authentication for AI assistants and automation tools.

+## 🎯 Learning Journey & Attribution

+**📚 Rust Learning Exercise**: This project serves as a hands-on exercise in my journey of learning Rust programming.
+It demonstrates practical application of Rust concepts including async programming, error handling, OAuth2 implementation, and clean code architecture.

+**🙏 Inspired by Rig Framework**: This implementation replicates and adapts examples from the excellent [**Rig framework**](https://github.com/0xPlaygrounds/rig) by 0xPlaygrounds.
+Rig is a powerful Rust framework for building portable, modular & lightweight AI agents with support for multiple LLM providers and vector stores.
+This Gmail MCP server was built as a learning exercise based on Rig's patterns and architecture.

 ## ✨ Features

 - 🔐 **Secure OAuth2 Authentication** - Google-standard security